Campus nooks to hit the books

 Sit down, relax and pour yourself a cup of tea — there’s a kettle available for boiling water — and put those finishing touches on a paper amid the greenery.

-Located on the 13th floor of the Henry F. Hall Building, the greenhouse is open from 11 a.m. to 5 p.m., Monday through Friday.
+Located on the 13th floor of the Henry F. Hall Building, the greenhouse is open from 11 a.m. to 5 p.m., Monday through Friday from September until April.
+The space is closed during the summer.

 Grey Nuns Reading Room